 Among some of the interesting activities carried out in Volcanoes National Park include;

 Gorilla trekking in Volcanoes National Park is one of the top highlights of a visit to the national park.
-Volcanoes national park in Rwanda has 12 habituated gorilla groups available for visitors to trek at a fee of USD 1500 dollars person.
+Volcanoes national park in Rwanda has 12 habituated gorilla groups available for visitors to trek at a fee of USD 1500 dollars person on a Rwanda Safari.

 Gorilla trekking activities in Volcanoes National Park begin at the park’s headquarters in Kinigi at exactly 7am.
 Visitors are briefed by the head ranger at the park and then placed into trekking groups, which consist of a maximum of 8 members per gorilla group.
 The national park issues only 96 gorilla permits per day which means that visitors have to book their gorilla trekking permits at least 6 months in advance in order to avoid any inconveniences especially during the peak season when demand for gorilla trekking activities are high.